-- Name of Council/Committee - Description: a 25-50 word overview (brief and descriptive) of the Council/Committee's mission or central charge. - Brown Act: identification of bodies subject to the Brown Act - Meeting Schedule: regularly occurring meeting schedule - Chair/Co-Chairs (include constituent group when relevant) - Committee Membership: composition of the committee members by constituency group - Reports and Recommends to: the governance entity or office that the council or committee reports and submits recommendations to - Required Reports and Updates: specific reports and updates related to institutional effectiveness and strategic goals - Key Performance Indicators/Goals: specific KPIs or Goals that the Council/Committee has been assigned and the specific KPIs or Goals that the Council/Committee has chosen to pursue. - ACCJC Accreditation Standards: alignment to specific standards that guide the committee or council's work - Equity Focus: a brief statement about how it will contribute to the development of equity at the college, including but not limited to equity-focused efforts, populations, or initiatives. - Edition Date: date of their most recent revision and dates of previous versions of the charter. - Link: Provide URL to site with Membership Roster.
+- Name of Council/Committee - Description: a 25-50 word overview (brief and descriptive) of the Council/Committee's mission or central charge. - Brown Act: identification of bodies subject to the Brown Act - Meeting Schedule: regularly occurring meeting schedule - Chair/Co-Chairs (include constituent group when relevant)

+- Reports and Recommends to: the governance entity or office that the council or committee reports and submits recommendations to - Required Reports and Updates: specific reports and updates related to institutional effectiveness and strategic goals - Key Performance Indicators/Goals: specific KPIs or Goals that the Council/Committee has been assigned and the specific KPIs or Goals that the Council/Committee has chosen to pursue. - ACCJC Accreditation Standards: alignment to specific standards that guide the committee or council's work - Equity Focus: a brief statement about how it will contribute to the development of equity at the college, including but not limited to equity-focused efforts, populations, or initiatives. - Edition Date: date of their most recent revision and dates of previous versions of the charter. - Link: Provide URL to site with Membership Roster.